JosueDSL/Timer-Look-Away/README.md

    4. Save and close the file.

-   5. Enable the service with the command sudo systemctl enable my_script.service.
+   5. Enable the service with the command sudo systemctl enable timer_lookaway.service..
 This will make the service start on boot.

-   6. Start the service now with the command sudo systemctl start my_script.service.
+   6. Start the service now with the command sudo systemctl start timer_lookaway.service..

-To stop the service, you can use sudo systemctl stop my_script.service.
-To disable it from starting on boot, use sudo systemctl disable my_script.service.
+To stop the service, you can use sudo systemctl stop timer_lookaway.service..
+To disable it from starting on boot, use sudo systemctl disable timer_lookaway.service..